veillette/physics-book/contents/ch13Temperature.md

 in [[Figure 4]](#Figure4).
 Temperatures on these scales can be converted using the equations in [[Table 1]](#Table1).

-<table id="Table1" summary="This table, with three columns, shows the equations to use when converting temperature values between the Celsius, Fahrenheit, and Kelvin scales.
+<table id="Table1" aria-describedby="This table, with three columns, shows the equations to use when converting temperature values between the Celsius, Fahrenheit, and Kelvin scales.
 Each cell in the left column gives a pair of temperature scales, and the other two columns give the equation to be used for a temperature conversion between those scales.
 On any given row in the second and third columns, the same equation is written, but using different symbols for the temperature."><caption><span class="title">Temperature Conversions</span></caption><thead>
           <tr>
             <th>To convert from . . .</th>
             <th>Use this equation . . .</th>